PlumpMath/DesignPatternCS/README.md

 2. **ConcretePrototype** This is a class which implements the Prototype interface for cloning itself.

 ###### When to use it?
+* The creation of each object is costly or complex.
+* A limited number of state combinations exist in an object.

 ### Abstract Factory